 People want an effortless shopping experience.
 It’s the reason why online shopping has become popular.
 So, use technology to create a holistic shopping experience.

-Ensure that customers can seamlessly transition from one device to another when shopping at your website.
+Ensure customers can seamlessly transition from one device to another when shopping at your website.
 The website design should complement the design of your retail store.
 It must be consistent, accessible, and easy to use.
-Use designs – in your retail locations and online – that help stimulate the eyes with impressive visuals that are brand-appropriate.
+Use designs – in your retail locations and online – that help stimulate the eyes with impressive brand-appropriate visuals.

 4. Use social proof